What Is Delta-8 THC?

 In late 2020, the United States Drug Enforcement Agency (D.E.A.) issued an “Interim Final Rule” that stated, “ [all] synthetically derived tetrahydrocannabinol(s) remain schedule 1 controlled substances.”
 Barring any significant legal challenges, hemp-derived delta-8 THC may join delta-9 THC as a federally-restricted cannabinoid.

-A handful of states have advanced legislation that outlaws synthetic tetrahydrocannabinol(s) derived from industrial hemp, ostensibly to get ahead of pending DEA rules.
+A handful of states have advanced legislation that outlaws synthetic tetrahydrocannabinol(s) derived from industrial hemp, ostensibly to get ahead of pending DEA rules, including Vermont.

 Is Delta-8 THC Legal in My State?